• Skip to primary navigation

 Quiche Filling

-• Bake for about 40 minutes, or until the quiche filling has set.
-Leave to cool down for 10 to 20 minutes before serving.
+• Bake for 35 to 40 minutes or until the egg filling looks lightly golden and the filling is fully baked and set (see note 4).
+Take out of the oven and leave to cool down for 10 to 15 minutes before serving.

 Notes